• Skip to main content

 As he began crafting this drink he turns to John and with a laugh says “Ha, for you, expensive cocktail.”

-It was a vintage negroni with ingredients used from the 1960s.
+It was a vintage take on a negroni with ingredients used from the 1960s.

 Preparing the vintage drink.